The Best Paint COLOURS for Home Staging or Selling

 Read more: All About Benjamin Moore Revere Pewter

-With an LRV of 55, Revere Pewter has a bit more depth and undertone than the average ‘home staging paint colour‘, but let me tell you, it has HUGE mass appeal and suits MANY styles of homes.
+With an LRV of 55, Revere Pewter has a bit more depth and undertone than the average ‘home staging paint colour‘.
+But let me tell you, it has HUGE mass appeal and suits MANY styles of homes.

 Revere Pewter is great for…

-- Any or all of the 5 Key Rooms
+- any or all of the 5 Key Rooms

-Southern facing bedrooms (to balance out the warm exposure a bit)
+south-facing rooms (to balance out the warm exposure a bit)

-Small or large rooms
+small or large rooms

-When lightened by 25-50%, it is great for dark rooms or hallways
+when lightened by 25-50%, it is great for dark rooms or hallways

 Steel Wool is AWESOME.
 It’s a medium-dark toned charcoal gray with a decent blue undertone.
-Blue loves to lean either green or purple and this one leans slightly purple.
+Blue loves to lean either green or purple, and this one leans slightly purple.

 In fact, I used Steel Wool in our LAST home and it got RAVE reviews (and yes, the house did go into multiple offers).